 Research shows that people with certain risk factors are more likely to develop bladder cancer.
 These include:

-- smoking – cigarette smokers are up to six times more likely than non-smokers to develop bladder cancer
+- smoking – cigarette smokers are up to three times more likely than nonsmokers to develop bladder cancer5

 - older age – most people with bladder cancer are over 60, and the risk increases with age

-- being male – men are three times more likely than women to develop bladder cancer
+- being male – men are three to four times more likely than women to develop bladder cancer

-- chemical exposure at work – chemicals called aromatic amines, benzene products and aniline dyes have been linked to bladder cancer; these chemicals are used in rubber and plastics manufacturing and in the dye industry and sometimes in the work of painters, machinists, printers, hairdressers and truck drivers
+- chemical exposure at work – chemicals called aromatic amines, benzene products and aniline dyes have been linked to bladder cancer; these chemicals are used in rubber and plastics manufacturing in the dye industry, and sometimes in the work of painters, machinists, printers, hairdressers and truck drivers

 - chronic infections – squamous cell carcinoma has been associated with urinary tract infections (including parasite infections, although these are very rare in Australia) and untreated bladder stones